DC 9/11: Time of Crisis: Plot

 On the morning of September 11, 2001, United States Secretary of Defense Donald Rumsfeld is eating breakfast at the Pentagon with several members of the US Congress, hoping to procure an increase to the US defense budget.
 Rumsfeld says that they will soon need the funding as "something" is likely to occur soon given recent provocations by terrorists and rogue states.

 As hijacked airplanes crash into New York's World Trade Center, US President George W. Bush is at Emma E. Booker Elementary School in Florida.
 White House Chief of Staff Andrew Card informs him that "a second plane has hit the second tower, America is under attack."
 After a few minutes, Bush prepares to leave the school, interrupting a reporter's question so as to not alarm schoolchildren as to the events unfolding in New York.

-Bush then orders Rumsfeld to take the US to DEFCON 3, putting the US Armed Forces in high alert.
+Bush then orders Rumsfeld to take the US to DEFCON 3, putting the US Armed Forces on high alert.
 He discusses the situation with US Vice President Dick Cheney and order the grounding of all civil aviation.
 He leaves Florida on Air Force One headed for Washington, DC.
 While in the air, Naval Intelligence uncovers a credible threat against "Angel" (the day's codeword for Air Force One).
 Fighter jets escort the plane in response.

 The US Secret Service evacuates the White House of non-essential personnel while US Cabinet members are escorted to the Presidential Emergency Operations Center.
 Cheney and National Security Advisor Condoleezza Rice are informed that there is a non-responsive aircraft headed for Camp David.
 Cheney orders fighter jets to attempt contact, stating that if the plane does not respond or turn around it is to be shot down.
 The plane disappears off radar; Cheney assumes he has just caused the deaths of those on board.
 Bush is apprised of the situation and is told that the FAA suggests that the military did not shoot down the plane, but rather a group of passengers learned of the events in New York and took matters into their own hands.
 Bush wants to head back to Washington, DC, and after conferencing with the George Tenet, Director of Central Intelligence, and other members of his cabinet, he orders that Air Force One head there immediately.

-Bush arrives at the White House that evening and addresses the US people, informing them that they are now in a "War on Terror".
+Bush arrives at the White House that evening and addresses the US people, informing them that they are now in a "war on terror".
 Over the next hours and days, Bush consoles survivors and meets numerous times with his cabinet to determine an appropriate response, which ultimately leads to his declaration that "either you are with us or you are with the terrorists" and the subsequent wars in both Afghanistan and Iraq.